 • November 1 – Priority Application Deadline

-• Application to the Doctor of Pharmacy program is available through Pharmacy College Application Service (PharmCAS).
+• The application to the Doctor of Pharmacy program is available through Pharmacy College Application Service (PharmCAS).
 PharmCAS is a centralized application service to apply to multiple degree programs offered by schools and colleges of pharmacy.
 PharmCAS is designed for first-year professional PharmD degree programs.

-• Applicants may complete no more than 3 courses the summer prior to matriculation.
+• Applicants may complete no more than 3 courses in the summer prior to matriculation.
+A Summer Extension Waiver must be submitted and approved by the Admissions Team to utilize this option.

-• In many cases, applicants may be admitted while they are completing their course work but the number of courses in progress may affect the decision on the admissions committee should there not be sufficient course work to evaluate.
+• In many cases, applicants may be admitted while they are completing their coursework but the number of courses in progress may affect the decision of the admissions committee should there not be sufficient coursework to evaluate.

 Transcripts